 Equine metabolic syndrome may be strongly indicated by the presence of symptoms but the same symptoms are also seen in horses with Cushings syndrome and it is important to differentiate between the two.
 One important difference is that Cushings syndrome frequently occurs in older horses (usually over 10 years) where as EMS can occur at any age.

-The best way to confirm EMS is to take a fasting (starved for at least 10 hrs) blood sample and measure the levels of glucose, insulin and ACTH (adrenocorticotrophic hormone).
+One way to confirm EMS is to take a blood sample and measure the levels of glucose, insulin and ACTH (adrenocorticotrophic hormone).
 If a horse has EMS, the glucose and insulin will be high indicating insulin resistance.
 These may also be high if the horse has cushings induced insulin resistance, so ACTH can also be measured.
-ACTH is abnormally high if they have Cushings disease but normal in horses with EMS.
+ACTH is abnormally high if they have Cushings disease.
+Some ponies with EMS will have a normal insulin valve and need a sugar stimulation test to evaluate how serve the EMS is.

 The aims of treatment are to improve insulin sensitivity and reduce body weight by improving the horse’s diet and increasing exercise.
 In our experience it can be very difficult for horses with EMS to lose weight by changing the diet alone so implementing the full range of therapies is important.